-Lunch was served around 1.30pm and keeping in theme the tables were set with another winter backdrop which was like sitting in the Artic (only a lot warmer) kept looking under the tables expecting penguins to suddenly appear.
-For starters we were served Sea Bass, main dish of Smoked Venison and a chocolate and Honeycomb dessert.
+Lunch was served around 1.30 pm and keeping in theme the tables were set with another winter backdrop which was like sitting in the Artic (only a lot warmer) kept looking under the tables expecting penguins to suddenly appear.
+For starters, we were served Sea Bass, the main dish of Smoked Venison and a chocolate and Honeycomb dessert.
 The wines to accompany the superb food was Brancott Estate Sauvignon Gris 2014, Jacob’s Creek Shiraz and a GH Mumm Rose Champagne.

-During coffee we were treated to a glass of the new Martell Cordon Bleu Extra Old cognac (I was told it would probably retail at £100 +), lovely end to the meal.
+During coffee, we were treated to a glass of the new Martell Cordon Bleu Extra Old Cognac (I was told it would probably retail at £100 +), a lovely end to the meal.